Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Generalizations to Radial Symbols

-Here is our first general result.
-The key point is to find a Mellin's inversion formula for the symbol $e^{-t\eta(r)}$ and then to obtain a meromorphic continuation which can be obtained by performing an integration by parts.
+To prove the following proposition, the key point is to find a Mellin's inversion formula for the symbol $e^{-t\eta(r)}$ and then to obtain a meromorphic continuation, which can be obtained by performing an integration by parts.